-HR Administration, HR Information System (HRIS), Metrics and Reporting
+HR Administration, HR Information System (HRIS), Metrics, and Reporting

-Act as a go-to HR professional for day-to-day employee questions, as well as respond to employees in a timely and accurate manner ensuring complete follow-through
+- Act as a go-to HR professional for day-to-day employee questions, as well as respond to employees in a timely and accurate manner ensuring complete follow-through

-Assist with annual and off-cycle compensation, bonus, and promotion processes
+- Assist with annual and off-cycle compensation, bonus, and promotion processes

-Update HR reports on a monthly basis to provide accurate metrics to the business
+- Update HR reports on a monthly basis to provide accurate metrics to the business

-Create ad hoc reports and manipulate data, as needed, in an accurate and concise manner
+- Create ad hoc reports and manipulate data, as needed, in an accurate and concise manner

-Prepare and submit annual EEO-1 report
+- Prepare and submit the annual EEO-1 report

-Assist with leaves of absence tracking, including disability plan coordination
+- Assist with leaves of absence tracking, including disability plan coordination

-Reconciliation benefit carrier invoices on a monthly basis
+- Reconciliation benefit carrier invoices on a monthly basis

 Recruiting and Onboarding

-Perform initial phone screens and in-person interviews, as requested
+- Perform initial phone screens and in-person interviews, as requested

-Onboard new employees in a welcoming way, ensuring they receive timely and accurate instruction needed regarding their employment and benefits options
+- Onboard new employees in a welcoming way, ensuring they receive timely and accurate instruction needed regarding their employment and benefits options

-Complete project work in a timely and accurate manner, and provide clear communication on project status to project leader(s)
+- Complete project work in a timely and accurate manner and provide clear communication on project status to project leader(s)

-Minimum of three years of experience in a Human Resources role in a professional environment
+- Minimum of three years of experience in a Human Resources role in a professional environment

-Strong attention to detail with excellent follow up and follow through skills
+- Strong attention to detail with excellent follow-up and follow-through skills

 This role will be responsible for assisting with a large volume of data entry and review related to team member business processes, including hires, terminations, salary adjustments, and other confidential items.
 This position will also monitor various HR inboxes and respond or escalate to the appropriate team, including COE, HR Strategic Partners, or Leadership